allenyin55/academy-live-events-fork/README.md

 scripts/fix-sessions.sh --name academy-user --project academy-2020-05-27 M N
 ```

-Where again the `--name academy-user` is the default value for that option and the `--project` argument uses the same name used above for the _project_.
-It's neeed here for the `/usr/ubuntu/<project_name>` directory.
+Where again the `--name academy-user` is optional; again this is the default value used for the session name prefix.
+The `--project` argument is required.
+It uses the same name used above for the _project_.
+It's needed here for the `/usr/ubuntu/<project_name>` directory.

+TODO: Extract the project name from `cluster.yaml` so this argument is no longer required.

 This script uses `anyscale ray exec-cmd` to run an Academy repo script `/usr/ubuntu/<project_name>/tools/fix-jupyter.sh` that will be on the head node by this point.